gregfoletta/Articles/content/post/2021-10-07-a-tale-of-two-optimisations/index.markdown

 }
 ```

-We don’t need to hit the mark exactly, we just need to get close enough so that the whole part is correct.
+We don’t need to (and are probably unlikely to) hit the mark exactly, we just need to get close enough so that the whole part of the floating point value is correct.
 The cast to `usigned char` will give us this whole part, throwing away any values after the decimal point.

 # Attempt 2: A Switch

-While working on the polynomial function, it struck me that we could also simply use a switch statement.
-It looks at the value of the dibit and returns the whitespace character.
-Here’s the implementation of the encoding function:
+While working on the polynomial function, it struck me that we could also use a conditional statement to make decisions on how to encode (and decode) individual dibits.
+Here’s an implementation which uses a switch statement:

 ``` c
 unsigned char switch_encode(const unsigned char dibit) {